ASD-Blueprint/desktop.gov.au/docs/as-built-as-configured/platform.md

 ### Log Analytics

 The following ABAC settings are required for Log Analytics log aggregation for Azure AD and Endpoint Manager.
-The Agency requires an Azure subscription to support this configuration.
+The Organisation requires an Azure subscription to support this configuration.

 `https://portal.azure.com/ > Log Analytics workspaces > Create Log Analytics Workspace  `